 So, you’ve just finished a big move and you are staring at tons of unopened boxes in your new space.
-Feeling a little overwhelmed and don’t know what to do first?
+Feeling a little overwhelmed and don’t have a moving home checklist?
 Before you start a frenzy of unpacking random boxes and moving things, consider these helpful steps below.

 1. Take Pictures of the Home BEFORE You Unpack